 Unlike the Remote Desktop app, you’re not required to enable “Remote Desktop” or “Remote Assistance” through the System Properties, or open a firewall port.
 However, it requires two people (one on each end) to share a computer screen over a remote connection.
 It’s designed this way because the app is meant for one person to help another to solve problems on a remote computer.

-To get remote assistance on Windows 10, the person offering help must initiate the process, and the person getting help must allow the connection using these steps:
+To get remote assistance on Windows 10, the person offering help must initiate the process, and the person getting help must allow the connection.
+Here are these steps:

-Search for Quick Assist and click the top result to open the experience.
+Search for Quick Assist and click the top result to open the app.

 Click the Assist another person button.